4 Mechanical Properties of Materials

 Example 4.5

-A solid, 50 mm polycarbonate cube is subjected to a compressive stress of \(\sigma=10 \mathrm{MPa}\) on all sides.
 Assuming the material has a Young’s modulus of 3 GPa and a Poisson’s ratio of 0.38, what is the change in length of one of the edges?

-\[ \begin{aligned} & \varepsilon_x=\frac{1}{E}\left[\sigma_x-v\left(\sigma_y+\sigma_z\right)\right] \\ & \varepsilon=\frac{-\sigma}{E}[1-2 v] \\ & \varepsilon=\frac{-10 {~MPa}}{3{~GPa}}[1-2*0.38]=-~0.0008=-~0.08 \% \\ & \varepsilon = \frac{\Delta L}{L}\\ & \Delta L = \varepsilon L=-0.0008*50 {~mm}=-0.04{~mm} \end{aligned} \]
+\[ \begin{aligned} & \varepsilon_x=\frac{1}{E}\left[\sigma_x-v\left(\sigma_y+\sigma_z\right)\right] \\ & \varepsilon=\frac{-\sigma}{E}[1-2 v] \\ & \varepsilon=\frac{-10 {~MPa}}{3{~GPa}}[1-2*0.38]=-0.0008=-0.08 \% \\ & \varepsilon = \frac{\Delta L}{L}\\ & \Delta L = \varepsilon L=-0.0008*50 {~mm}=-0.04{~mm} \end{aligned} \]

-If one used the simple uniaxial Hooke’s law, \(\sigma=\mathrm{E} \varepsilon\), one would erroneously obtain a strain of \(\varepsilon=\frac{\sigma}{E}=\frac{-~10~MPa}{3~GPa}=-~0.033=-~0.33\%\) and a change in length of –0.167 mm, more than four times the correct answer!
+If we used the simple uniaxial Hooke’s law, σ = Eε, we would erroneously obtain a strain of \(\varepsilon=\frac{\sigma}{E}=\frac{-10~MPa}{3~GPa}=-0.033=-0.33\%\) and a change in length of –0.167 mm, more than four times the correct answer!

-Step-by-step: Multiaxial Hooke’s Law
+WarningStep-by-Step: Multiaxial Hooke’s Law

-1. Determine the stress, σ, acting on each side of the stress element
+1. Determine the stress, σ, acting on each side of the stress element.

-2. Use these stresses to calculate the strain, ε, on each side of the stress element, using the generalized Hooke’s law
+2. Use these stresses to calculate the strain, ε, on each side of the stress element, using the generalized Hooke’s law.

-3. Calculate the change in length of each side, using \(\varepsilon=\frac{\Delta L}{L}\)
+3. Calculate the change in length of each side, using \(\varepsilon=\frac{\Delta L}{L}\).

-4.8 Allowable Stress/Safety Factor
+4.8 Allowable Stress Safety Factor

 Click to expand